 Because what it implies is that the only kind of work that has value is the kind other people can see, the kind I can put to some kind of practical use.

 But I need the morning page.
 I need the quiet discipline of writing to clear out the dark corners, to face the minutiae of my thoughts, to lay down distraction before I begin my day.

 I bought a journal designated for Morning Pages but I often reach for it to jot down action lists.
 I have to fight to keep it from becoming my To-Do notebook and instead allow it to exist as my To-Be notebook.

 If prayer is a deep breath in, the Morning Page is a cleansing breath out.

 This book is only for day-launching.
 I struggle to be consistent with these pages, but they are becoming a sacred space to set aside the planing mentality and simply face what is – no matter how scary, ordinary, or ridiculous it may seem.

 Maybe you need that kind of space, too.

 I wrote here about The Listening Room and the last time we met together.
-The creators of the group are friends of mine - Jason Windsor, who also produced my two book trailers, and Michael Van Patter, the director of worship arts at a church here in my community.
+The creators of the group are friends of mine - Jason Windsor, who also produced two of my book trailers, and Michael Van Patter, the director of worship arts at our church.